 You should also provide alternate text for your image, which helps people to view it in the case of slow loading times or the use of screen reader.
 This way, if the browser cannot find an image, it will display the value of the alternate attribute to viewers.
 This once again uses the image tag, but includes a different set of attributes:

 <img src=" wrongname.gif " alt =" HTML5 Icon" style=" width: 128px; height : 128px; " >

-In the previous chapter, we looked at how simple HTML tags are used to define on-page elements, while also exploring how they can be customised further by using empty elements containing image and line break tags.
+Previously, we looked at how simple HTML tags are used to define on-page elements, while also exploring how they can be customized further by using empty elements containing image and line break tags.
 This helps us to understand the relationship that exists between tags and elements, and how they can be used to define different types of content on your website.

 While all aspects of the HTML language are represented by a tag, for example, a defined element that includes content must have both a starting and a closing tag.
 So, headings and paragraphs are HTML elements because they use starting and closing tags to encapsulate and augment the relevant text.
 In contrast, empty elements either contain attributes or no content at all, allowing them to be used within existing elements without the need for a closing tag.

 When using examples such as headings and paragraphs, the correct application of starting and close tags is crucial.
 It is the starting tag (such as <h1> or <p>) that defines the element in question, for example, while the closing tag ensures that this element is not continued across the remainder of the web page.
 If you fail to use the closing </ p> tag at the end of a desired paragraph, for example, the text will appear in a single block that is unsightly and extremely difficult to read.